 Projects are to be designed and created by students.
 Some adult guidance is allowed, but it must be clear that all work entered by students was done by the students.

 Students unable to present their projects, even due to illness, may NOT use “proxies.”
 Only students that are part of the original, registered team may represent a project at the Tech Fair.
-Should one team member be unavailable for any reason, the available team member may demonstrate the project alone.

 While we recognize that the world is more connected than ever, we cannot guarantee Internet access in the judging spaces and recommend that you have an off-line copy of any Internet based project.
 Judges will not penalize a project for not connecting to outside links.